nightblade9/RapidWeb/README.md

 RapidWeb is a quick-start web application, intended as a base template website (just add business logic)!

 Features:
+- Lightning fast
 - Registration
 - Authentication (login)
-- Deploys to a Docker container
+- Docker container deployment

-Note that it is NOT production ready; at a minimum, you need to connect to a production-grade database (not a SQLite one).
+RapidWeb is highly performant: there are no web APIs to make local network calls to, and the database is embedded.
+(You can swap out a local non-embedded database, or scale up by connecting multiple instances to the same DB.)

 The tech stack: